-Access requested events
+Access requested event

-These events allow a BVMS operator to manually grant or deny access to a person via an access control system.
+The event allows a BVMS operator to manually grant or deny access to a person via an access control system.
 You can configure alarm recording, text data recording or additional information to this event.

 Access requested events are only sent to BVMS, if the option Additional verification is set on each reader of the access control system.
 In the BVMS event configuration the Access requested events sent by the readers always trigger an alarm in BVMS.